curityio/kubernetes-training/2-ingress-tutorial/README.md

 ## 1. Create a Cluster

-Delete any existing cluster and create a new cluster:
+Delete the existing cluster if it exists and then create a new cluster:

 ```bash
 ./1-create-cluster.sh